 - How long will it take?
 Overnight fixes are a myth – it takes consistent effort over a long period of time to develop and manage an online reputation.
 Again, review everything we’ve outlined in this guide!

 - Can you speak with someone that will be working on your reputation?
 If you can’t, that’s a big red flag.
 Content will likely be outsourced and of a low-quality.

 - What payment options are available?
 Up-front fees are risky – they’re collecting fees before your problem is solved.
-Ask for flexible payment options, like a month-to-month payment plan.
+Ask for flexible payment options like the ones from Paystand.